wuxc/pywin32doc/md/PyIMAPIFolder.md

   -  *ulUIParam* : long

-    Handle of the parent window for any dialog boxes or windows this method displays.
+    Handle of the parent window for any dialog boxes or windows this method displays\.

-  -  *progress* : __PyIMAPIProgress__
+  -  *progress* : **PyIMAPIProgress**

     A progress object, or None